 It’s possible that people can spread the virus when they’re asymptomatic, or before they are showing symptoms.
-The virus may also be able to be spread by contact with contaminated surfaces and objects.
-This can happen if a person touches something that has the virus on it, and then touches their own mouth, nose or maybe even eyes.
+The virus may also be able to be spread by contact with contaminated surfaces and objects, but this is most likely very negligible.

 The virus that causes COVID-19 seems to be spreading easily in the community in affected areas, giving the term community spread.
 This means that people have been infected in an area and aren’t sure how or where they became infected.

 What’s the risk?***/*****

 Reported cases of COVID-19 have ranged from no reported symptoms or very mild to severe, including fatality.
 Based on available data, COVID-19 cases are mostly mild, however about 20% have been deemed severe.
 People who are at greatest risk of severe infection are those in high risk groups, including: those with older age, heart and lung disease and the immunocompromised (impaired or weakened immune system).
 COVID-19 can lead to development of pneumonia and in severe cases, acute respiratory distress syndrome (ARDS).

 Many treatments for NMOSD work by suppressing the immune system.
 In general, people with NMOSD who are treated with immunosuppressants have an increased susceptibility to infections.

 If you are an NMOSD patient receiving treatment and have concerns about your risk for COVID-19, do not stop your treatment without discussion with your NMOSD care clinician.
 If you have symptoms suggestive of COVID or have been in close contact with a person known to have COVOD-19 or believe to have COVID-19, stay home and contact your NMOSD clinician team right away.